 We recommend waiting about one year before getting a new ring, as you’ll likely find it before then.
 If you can’t wait that long, reach out to your insurance company to find out about your options for a replacement.
 In regard to keeping track of your rings, try to have a ring holder dish in your kitchen, in your bathroom, and on your nightstand or dresser to have convenient places to store your ring.
 Try not to sleep with your ring on, as the ring itself could slide off your finger and the stones can come loose by snagging on your bedding.

-BONUS TIP: If you’re worried about losing your ring while on vacation, we recommend getting a Diamond Hybrid® ring to wear when travelling so you can keep your gorgeous engagement ring safe and sound.
+BONUS TIP: If you’re worried about losing your ring while on vacation, we recommend getting a Diamond Hybrid® ring to wear when traveling so you can keep your gorgeous engagement ring safe and sound.